IMIK1212/Artificial-Intelligence-Applications/README.md

 ## 📁 Repository Structure

-The repository is organized by course modules and assignments to mirror the Canvas structure:
+The repository is organized by course modules and assignments:

 - `module-00_start-here/` – Study support materials, technical writing features, and reflective journal structure
 - `module-01_philosophy-ethics/` – Philosophy of AI and ethical & societal implications (slides, readings, notes)